About News

 CURIOUS FACT: In her retail days, Leonie once sold a pair of 'New Balance M1500BK Black Made In England' to Macklemore.

-Magaret Dax (Backend Programmer)
+Margaret Dax (Backend Programmer)

 Margaret took her first steps into the game industry building online services for Borderlands 2 at Gearbox Software, and has been unable to escape games ever since.
 After many years in Chicago working as a gameplay programmer, she learned German during the pandemic and came to Berlin.
 Margaret cares deeply for user experience, player and developer alike, and is excited to bring her skills and experience to Maschinen-Mensch!